geodynamics/aspect/doc/sphinx/user/extending/plugin-types/heating-models.md

 Implementations of `evaluate()` may of course choose to ignore dependencies on any of these arguments.

-The remaining functions are used in postprocessing as well as handling run-time parameters.
+The remaining functions that need to be implemented are used in postprocessing as well as handling run-time parameters.
 The exact meaning of these member functions is documented in the [aspect::HeatingModel::Interface](https://aspect.geodynamics.org/doc/doxygen/namespaceaspect_1_1HeatingModel.html) class documentation.
-Note that some of the functions listed above have a default implementation, as discussed on the documentation page just mentioned.
+SOme of the functions listed have a default implementation, as discussed on the documentation page just mentioned.

 Just like for material models, the functions `initialize()` and `update()` can